 - It helps to determine the budget needed for the development processes.

-- The PRD assumes extra time, spent by a manager to identify and list all specifications required for the project.
+- The PRD implies extra time spent by a manager to identify and list all specifications required for the project.

-- It also assumes extra money to develop a detailed doc with all specifications.
+- It also implies extra money to develop a detailed doc with all specifications.

 A product manager contributes more than anyone toward any tech documentation.
 However, it doesn’t mean he/she needs to do it alone.